zohaibus/context-protocol/CORE_PROMPT.md

 ## How to Use

 1. Copy everything inside the code block above
-2. Paste into Claude / GPT-4 / Gemini
+2. Paste into Claude, GPT, or Gemini
 3. Immediately after, paste your thread state file
 4. Start working